Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Materials Database

 In this set of experiments, we mapped the previous results obtained using different thermal effusivity values to actual material effusivity values.
-Our objective here is to evaluate our performance model using actual material effusivity values.
-We obtained thermal effusivity values of all 69 materials from CES EduPack Level 1 database \citep{ashby2008ces}.
-Figure \ref{fig:effu_dist} shows the effusivity ranges of all the 69 materials.
-We looked up binary material classification results for all possible pairs of effusivity values corresponding to 69 materials (2346 material pairs) from our previous results in Section \ref{ssec:sim_result} to find out what materials are distinguishable with $F_1$ score greater than $\Phi = 0.9$.
-We compared the results of our performance model with that of SVM.
-We present the $F_1$ score matrices in terms of node graphs of distinguishable and indistinguishable pairs.
+We obtained thermal effusivity values of all $69$ materials from CES EduPack Level 1 database \cite{ashby2008ces}.
+Figure \ref{fig:effu_dist} shows the effusivity ranges of these materials.
+We looked up binary material classification results for all possible pairs of effusivity values corresponding to $69$ materials ($2346$ pairs) from our previous results in Section \ref{ssec:sim_result} to find out what materials are distinguishable with $F_1$ score greater than $0.9$.